NCSU-Space/Astropresence/README.md

 yum install nodejs
 ~~~

-Most major distros will have nodejs in their repos.  npm may be packaged separately.
+Most major distros will have nodejs in their repos. npm may somtimes be packaged separately.

 Use node's specialized package manager to install dependencies: